 - Amazon WorkSpaces — With this secure service, your company can provide Windows or Amazon Linux desktops to your employees across the globe over the internet.
 The key benefit of Amazon WorkSpaces simplifies the complexity that typically comes with having to track, manage, and maintain a fleet of physical desktops.

 - Windows Virtual Desktop — This Daas solution virtualizes both desktops and apps over the cloud.
-It’s additional features also enable your organization to migrate existing remote desktop services (RDS) and apps to any computer, virtualize Microsoft 365 apps for enterprise, and manage Windows 10, among other things.
+Its additional features also enable your organization to migrate existing remote desktop services (RDS) and apps to any computer, virtualize Microsoft 365 apps for enterprise, and manage Windows 10, among other things.

-Cloud servers are virtual servers that are built, delivered, and hosted via a cloud computing platform over the internet.
+These are virtual servers that are built, delivered, and hosted via a cloud computing platform over the internet.
 They’re stable, secure, fast, and avoid the issues often associated with physical servers.

 They also offer more scalability than physical servers, and any software issues that occur within a virtual server are isolated in their own environments, so even if you use the same provider as another company and their server becomes overloaded, it won’t impact your virtual server.